angusm/code-test-sep-2017/notes.md

 - Reduces noise in diffs relating to stylistic changes between shifting dev preferences.
 - Roughly following: https://google.github.io/styleguide/jsguide.html
+### Abstract Smells
+There's not always going to be time to research in the best way to do something and often I'll need to settle for something I know will work in the interim.
+In these cases I try to abstract away pieces I'm less confident in to a separate function so it can be more easily refactored or re-written later.
 ### Misc Practices
 Making note of other best practices as I run across them
 - Leverage FastDOM for effects and interactions